Software Maintenance and Support

 Proactive support (continuous)

-- Software availability, performance, security, and compliance monitoring and management.
+- Software availability, performance, security, and compliance monitoring.

 - QA activities (including regular code reviews).